Obituary of Marshall Peter Tulin

 Having gained a good understanding of steady breaking waves with Raymond Cointe, he determined to better understand breaking waves at sea, which for energetic waves, remain mysterious in their inception, and for which a data base, on their dynamics is lacking.
 He partially redressed the latter lack in an experimental investigation carried out in 1989-90 with Ali Kolaini, a former graduate student, who measured and quantified the inception and dynamics of spiller breakers on short crested waves.
 They found these breakers highly transient in relation to steady breakers.
 At the present time, in addition to theoretical and experimental work on ship internal waves, he is supervising graduate research on stochastic directional waves; the stability of fiber optic cables during their deployment and on a theoretical study of the role of gravity wave resonant perturbations such as sidebands, as an intermediary in waveform deformation leading to breaking.
 He is also assisting Hajime Mauro in the development of theory and computational means for the prediction of spray formation and the deck wetness of fast naval ships.
 In the future, he hopes to create a simulation of wind driven ocean spectra, adequate in detail to allow reliable research on real ocean processes within the laboratory.

 Tulin has often expressed his good fortune at having discovered hydrodynamics with its wealth of engineering applicability, and with the great variety and complexity of the physical phenomena which occur within it.
 How many other subjects, he has asked, possess such beautiful patterns, easily visualized within or on the surface of water tanks and tunnels, while at the same time providing applied mathematics, beginning with Euler, such a magnificent scope for the highly varied exercise of its poise and elegance?

-To send flowers to the family of Marshall Tulin, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Marshall Tulin, please visit Tribute Store